Florida Second District Court of Appeal

+Boundaries of the five district courts of appeal that existed from 1979 to 2023.

 History

 The initial territorial jurisdiction of the Second District, with its headquarters in Lakeland, encompassed twenty-eight counties, ranging from Lake County in the north, to Collier County and Broward County in the south.

 In 1965, the Fourth District was established, reducing the Second District's territory, which was further reduced by the establishment of the Fifth District in 1979.
 There are now fourteen counties in the Second District.